FAIRmat-NFDI/nomad-docs/docs/reference/code_guidelines.md

   purposes.

 - Calculation `handle` or `handle_id` are created based on those `pid`.
-  To create hashes we use :py:func:`nomad.utils.hash`.
+  To create hashes we use `nomad.utils.hash`.

 ## Logging